As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

-Correna is a partner in our criminal team at Stephensons and has specialised in criminal litigation since the start of her career in 1994.
+Correna is a Partner in our criminal defence team and has specialised in criminal litigation since the start of her career in 1994.
 She deals with cases throughout England and Wales.

 She specialises in offences of murder and serious sexual offences and she has a particular interest in cases involving forensic issues and medical defences.